R-Lily/RepData_PeerAssessment1/PA1_template.md

 ## 1 total_steps          9354.
 10395
 ## 2 total_steps_imp     10766.
 10766.
 ```
-Imputation of missing values increases the mean and median values.
+**Conclusion**:Imputation of missing values increases the mean and median values.

 ## Are there differences in activity patterns between weekdays and weekends?